 Firearm hunting on wildlife management areas on the day prior to the opening of the regular small game season for pheasants and quail is allowed.
-Pheasants are stocked after dark, precluding interaction between Fish and Wildlife personnel and hunters or the chance of prematurely harvesting a pheasant before the season opens.

 The quail season is closed statewide with the exception of the Peaslee and Greenwood WMAs.
 See Quail Season Closed, page 56.